mharen/mharen.github.io/blog/2010/2010-02-how-richter-scale-works.md

 I saw [this headline](http://www.examiner.com/x-4454-Geopolitics-Examiner~y2010m2d28-Chiles-earthquake-500-times-stronger-yet-less-destructive-than-Haitis-Photos):
 <blockquote>

-<strong>Chile’s earthquake 500 times stronger yet less destructive than Haiti’s</strong>
+**Chile’s earthquake 500 times stronger yet less destructive than Haiti’s**
 </blockquote>

 and started wondering: how Chile’s quake could be 500x as powerful as Haiti’s when their respective Richter scale magnitudes are 8.8 vs. 7.0?
 The “less destructive” part is interesting, too, but everyone’s already talking about that so I’ll focus on the scale.